EOS Investment Management Ltd part of the EOS IM Group

 EOS IM through its culture and investment approach is a strong believer in good stewardship.
 The funds manged by EOS IM operate in multiple jurisdictions and it does not consider it appropriate to commit to any particular single code relating to any individual jurisdiction.
+I establishing its approach EOS IM takes into account and considers international sound practices as promoted by parties such as the EU and the OECD.
 Set out below in this document is an explanation as to how stewardship is applied through EOS IM’s policies, procedures and controls.

 The Code is voluntary, setting the high stewardship standards for asset owners and asset managers, and for service providers that support them.
 It comprises a set of “apply and explain” Principles for asset managers and owners.
 The Code does not prescribe a single approach to effective stewardship, instead allowing organisations to meet the expectations in a manner that is aligned with their own business model and strategy.